Shriii19/Exploora/RESPONSIVE_LAYOUT_FIX.md

-# Responsive Destination Cards - Fixed Layout
+# Mobile Responsive Fixes - Destinations Page (Updated)

 ## Problem Solved
 Fixed the responsive design issues where destination cards were not displaying properly across different screen sizes.
 The layout now adapts beautifully from large desktops to mobile devices.